Palm Tran: History

-In 1971, Florida Transit Management, Inc. began service with 20 buses on seven routes.
+In 1971, Florida Transit Management, Inc. (a subsidiary of National City) began service with 20 buses on seven routes.
 In 1980, this service was expanded to over 60 buses in 22 routes, then renamed CoTran, short for "County Transportation".
 Finally, in 1996, CoTran was completely restructured to over 150 buses in over 30 routes, then renamed Palm Tran, its fleet repainted to the present white and teal design scheme, and has been that way since.
 At that time the basic design of the livery of the buses was changed from white and orange to white and teal, some of which are screen-wrapped to the logos and design of the company that sponsors those particular buses, but preserve their Palm Tran logos and bus numbers, the latter of which are assigned a four-digit number according to the year and order in which they were acquired.
 Also at that time, Florida Transit Management was replaced with Palm Tran Inc., a nonprofit.
 Palm Tran will introduce USB charging stations on its newest fleet in early 2017.

 On September 30, 2018, Palm Tran implemented the first overhaul to the entire network since 1996.
-In addition, free Wi-Fi was added on all busses.
+In addition, free Wi-Fi was added on all buses.